AmpersandJS/tools.ampersandjs.com/README.md

 ## caveats

 For some reason github doesn't always trigger rebuilds of gh-pages when pushed.
-If it doesn't work, make sure you ran `node build`, change something else, and push again.
+If it doesn't work, make sure you ran `node build`, change something else, and push it again.
 Hopefully they fix this issue soon.